chrisathook/display-standard-template/README.md

 spritesheet images should be kept separate and placed in static/toSprite.
 The system supports 2 spritesheets.
 The **foreground sheet** is compiled as a .png to support transparency.
 The **background sheet** is compiled as a .jpg and is intended for images without transparency.
 The 2 images are compiled and placed in */images* with the file names collapsed-background-sprite.jpg and collapsed-foreground-sprite.png.
 In the case of the background jpg the original png is also provided in */images/_assets* in case the default jpeg compression isn't suitable.

 when new images are placed in *static/_toSprite* the spritesheets and their sass partials need to be recompiled before they can be used.
 The previewer provides support for this.
 Each spritesheet is searchable in sass using the custom spriting mixins.
 You need to provide the variable name of the spritesheet and the original image name in order to find the sprite.
-The file names will be dasherized and all underscores (_) will be converted to dashes (-).
 There are custom functions to use sprites as retina or standard resolution.
 Examples can be found in **style.scss**.

 #### Spriteing Mixins